madebypixel02/philosophers/README.md

-# philosophers
+# philosophers | aperez-b

-I’ve never thought philosophy would be so deadly
+I’ve never thought philosophy would be so deadly 💀